imb/fctx/doc/usr/source/mfapi_fct.rst

         having other tests within the :cfunc:`FCT_BGN()` and :cfunc:`FCT_END()` scope.

+        For Visual Studio 6 compilers, you will need to use the :cfunc:`FCTMF_SUITE_DEF` function.

 .. cfunction:: FCTMF_FIXTURE_SUITE_BGN(name)

 	Following the xtest convention, every test suite needs to start with a